 What is the Climate Reference Network?

-The Climate Reference Network is a system of 114 climate monitoring stations scattered throughout the continental United States, with an additional 21 stations in Alaska and two in Hawaii.
+The U.S. Climate Reference Network is a system of 114 climate monitoring stations scattered throughout the continental United States, with an additional 21 stations in Alaska and two in Hawaii.
 All of the stations have sensors with the capabilities to read air temperature, precipitation, relative humidity, wind speed and solar radiation.
 Additionally, most of these stations also have sensors to read soil moisture and soil temperature.
-The data collected through the Climate Reference Network is used to monitor trends in the nation's climate and support climate-impact research, while supporting water resource management.
+The data collected through the U.S. Climate Reference Network is used to monitor trends in the nation's climate and support climate-impact research, while supporting water resource management.

 - Dobosy, R.J., D.S.
 Sayres, C. Healy, E. J. Dumas, M. Heuer, J. Kochendorfer, B. Baker, and J. Anderson, 2017: Estimating random uncertainty in airborne flux measurements over Alaskan tundra: Update on the flux-fragment method.
 Journal of Atmospheric and Oceanic Technology 34, 1807-1822.

 - Sayres, D.S., R.J.
 Dobosy, C. Healy, E. Dumas, J. Kochendorfer, J. Munster, J. Wilkerson, B. Baker, and J. Anderson 2017: Arctic regional methane fluxes by ecotope as derived using eddy covariance from a low-flying aircraft.
 Atmospheric Chemistry and Physics 17, 8619‑8633.